afberg/look-book/README.md

 To serve and build the project using webpack, simply run `npm start`.
 Some configurable parameters can be found in `config.ts`, feel free to play around with them.

-To run the implemented tests, use the command `npm t [-- --watch]`.
+To run the implemented tests, use the command `npm t`, if you want to watch for changes simply pass the `--watch` flag to jest like so: `npm t -- --watch`.